dmyoung1994/SchoolNotes/earth122/earth122Lecture10.md

 - Canals accelerated the flow of freshwater to the ocean

 ## Earths Biomes
-- **Bione**: major regional complex of similar communities, recognized by
+- **Biome**: major regional complex of similar communities, recognized by
     - plant type
     - vegitation structure
 1. Tundra